Birmingham is the largest city in the UK after London, but often gets forgotten when it comes to lists of the UK’s hottest night spots.

 Marco Pierre White Steakhouse, Bar & Grill Birmingham

-Right at the top of The Cube, Marco’s at The Mailbox offers some of the best skyline views in the city.
+Right at the top of The Cube, Marco Pierre White at The Mailbox offers some of the best skyline views in the city.

 For us, there’s no better way to enhance a 360 degree panoramic view of a city, than by adding a delectable cocktail.

-As well as the regulars, you can imbibe their signature cocktails including the Love Island Iced Tea featuring Beefeater Pink Gin, and the floral Jalisco Lilly, created with Olmeca Altos Tequila and Franklin & Sons rhubarb & hibiscus tonic.
+As well as the regulars, you can imbibe their signature cocktails including a version of the Long Island Iced Tea featuring Beefeater Pink Gin.

 The dress code at Marco’s is smart, so maybe leave your trainers for next time.